jodajoda/sample-recursive-app/README.md

 # Search application

-With this application, you can list the files in the specified directories from the server's directories.
+With this application, you can list the unique file names in the specified directories from the server's directories.

 * Starts two instance of the app
 * Uses Postgres database